yohannes1988/sql-server-samples/README_samples_template.md

 # Sample name

 Briefly describe what the sample does.
 Describe the benefit of running this sample.
+Yohann change

 <!-- Add a diagram if you have it -->